shallowgator/english-for-designers/03-content-first/work.md

 ![Write an alternative text description.](img/vonfishing_showcase_slide.png)

-A short film about disassociation and apathy.
-Made and scored by me. (made in Cinema4D, DaVinci Resolve, Ebsynth, Krita and FL Studio) link: [Von F. Ishing](https://youtu.be/0G5CC8RI3Ic?si=XGYTa0uACpFmAhq6/) short film.
+A short film loosely describing disassociation and/or apathy.
+Modeled, animated and scored by myself. (made in Cinema4D, DaVinci Resolve, Ebsynth, Krita and FL Studio) link: [Von F. Ishing](https://youtu.be/0G5CC8RI3Ic?si=XGYTa0uACpFmAhq6/) short film.

-### some 3D work
+### other 3D work

 ![Write an alternative text description.](img/3dwork.png)

-a room render and stylized game asset hammer render
+a room render and stylized game asset hammer

 ### Logo for a golf tournament and for a sheep wool oriented clothing company